snowballsteve/autoreport/readme.md

 - Template text: Location is in {state_name}
 - Replaced with: Locaton is in New York.

-To see what the tool does look in the example folder, run the tool using gps_points as the input layer and template.md as the template file
+To see what the tool does look in the example folder, run the tool using gps_points as the input layer and template.md as the template file.
+It will produce the snowballsteve_Montana.md file

 ##License
 You are free to do whatever you want with this tool provided you inform the author.
 A github fork notification is sufficient.
 Feel free to create issues or pull requests.